This lesson demonstrates ways to choose single or multiple elements from the list randomly with a different probability. Use the

 Relative weights to choose elements from the list with different probability

-If you specified the relative weight, the selections are made according to the relative weights.
-You can specify relative weights using weight parameter
+First, define the probability for each element.
+If you specified the probability using the relative weight, the selections are made according to the relative weights.
+You can set relative weights using the

 Example: Choose 5 elements from the list with different probability

-- As you can see in the output, we got 555 three times because we specified the highest weight for it.
+- As you can see in the output, we received an item ‘555‘ three times because we assigned the highest weight to it.
 So it has the highest probability to be selected

 - Weights sum is not 100 because they’re relative weights, not percentages.

-Cumulative weights to choose elements from the list with different probability
+Cumulative weights to choose items from the list with different probability

 Note: Python converts the relative weights to cumulative weights before making selections.
 So, I suggest you pass cumulative weights to saves time and extra work.